borisdj/borisdj.github.io/_posts/2022-09-01-revolution-of-money.md

   - Using energy is not a bad thing
   - Necessary for security and decentralization
   - Creating money can not be free
-  - Incentive is to use cheapest energy, currently mostly from renewables<br>
+  - Incentive is to use cheapest energy, currently mostly from [renewables](https://wintonark.medium.com/bitcoin-mining-impact-on-renewable-uptake-fc91c5aa9be0){:target="_blank"} ([solar](https://medium.com/blockchain-life-tech/rooftop-solar-and-crypto-mining-could-kick-off-a-green-power-revolution-ad91d523b35b){:target="_blank"})<br>
     also from remote location otherwise unusable and wasted (Geo-independent)
   - Can contribute to stabilizing electric grid by reducing consumption in peak times
   - Generated heat by the mining rigs could be used for heating of homes